neurojai0504/docs.upsidedownlabs.tech/kits/npg-lite-kits/npg-lite-beast/index.rst

 Step 2: Connect BioAmp Cables
 ===============================

-Using VibZ you can record 3-channel biopotential signals, connect the jumper wires according to the number of channels required:
+Using VibZ+ you can record 3-channel biopotential signals, connect the jumper wires according to the number of channels required:

 .. figure:: ./media/npg-lite-vibz+-back.*